 Career: Mental Health Counselor

 Many mental health counselors today possess a master's in professional counseling.
 Mental health counselors often work with specific populations to help them handle anxiety, depression, suicidal impulses, and beyond.

 The BLS projects a 23% growth for mental health counselors by 2030.
 Unfortunately, this career doesn't always lead to a healthy salary.
 The BLS reports that the lowest 10% of earners in this area of the field make about $30,590 per year.
 The top 10% max out at about $78,700 per year.

 What to study instead: Master’s in School Counseling

 One of the best master's degrees to get instead is the master's in school counseling.
 You'll study counseling theories, best counseling practices, addiction counseling, family counseling, and trauma to help the student population handle the stresses of daily life.
 In addition to preparing you to provide a valuable service, you'll find that you qualify for good-paying jobs in growing areas of the counseling field.

 Career: School and Career Counselor

-While the lowest 10% of earners in this area of the field earn about $35,620 per year, the top 10% earns more than $97,910 annually.
-Available jobs in this area are also projected to grow by 8%, which is twice the average rate of all other occupations in the U.S.
+While the lowest 10% of earners in this area of the field earn about $35,620 per year, the top 10% earn more than $97,910 annually.
+Available jobs in this area are also projected to grow by 11%, which is higher than the average rate of all other occupations in the U.S.